 Broadly speaking, I’m interested in how learning and memory interact and work hand-in-hand with attention to guide how we respond in various situations.
 I hope to investigate these topics using various methodologies (behavior, modeling, fMRI, EEG, TMS).
-You can read more about my research, publications, teaching philosophy, and diversity philosophy, or look at my CV for more details.
+You can read more about my research, publications, teaching philosophy, diversity philosophy, or mentoring philosophy, or look at my CV for more details.
 Outside of lab, I like to read and write longer fiction works.

 I can also be found in the Center for Cognitive Neuroscience at Duke University or contacted by email at christina.bejjani AT duke.edu.